Tommy Newbould: Club career

-Tommy 'Trapper' Newbould made his début for Wakefield Trinity on Saturday 22 November 1902.
+Newbould made his début for Wakefield Trinity on Saturday 22 November 1902.
 During 1921, and aged 41, he joined Castleford Rovers who had initially played in the Lock Lane area of Castleford, but moved to play near Cutsyke Station, where they played Keighley in the first match of the 1921–22 season, he joined along with the coach Fawcett, a former / for Leeds, Cole from Keighley, Hirst a / for Harrogate RLFC, and Taylor a forward for Yorkshire and Hull FC.

 Contemporaneous Article Extract

 "Joined Trinity from Castleford R.U.F.C., and his partnership with Harry Slater provided Trinity with one of the best half-back combinations in the league.
 Like fellow tourist H. Kershaw, he played a prominent part in the 1909 N.U.
 Cup success and played regularly for Yorkshire County.
 Newbould played in the 1910 Sydney Test."